Liberal Popular Alliance: History

 which were renamed "ALA – Civic Choice for the Liberal and Popular Constituent Assembly", and attracted two intellectual leaders from the liberal wing of the old FI: Marcello Pera, a former President of the Senate, and Giuliano Urbani, a former minister of Culture in Berlusconi II Cabinet.

 The ALA, SC, Pera and Urbani campaigned heavily for the "Yes" in the 2016 constitutional referendum, which resulted in a defeat for the "Yes" camp and the subsequent resignation of Renzi.
 The ALA did not join and support the new government led by Paolo Gentiloni.

 In February 2017 two senators left and joined Union of the Centre (UDC), in April one deputy joined Popular Alternative (AP), successor of the NCD, in June two senators re-joined FI, and in July another deputy joined AP.
 In November the party was further reduced to 4 deputies and 12 senators as the two deputies associated with Cantiere Popolare (CP) and the two senators of the MpA left (the CP and the MpA had participated together in the 2017 Sicilian regional election).

 In January 2018 the party formed an alliance with the Italian Republican Party (PRI), of which Verdini had been a member until 1994.
-Under the ALA–PRI alliance, ALA's senatorial group was re-named "Liberal Popular Alliance – Italian Republican Party".
+Under the ALA–PRI alliance, ALA's senatorial group was renamed "Liberal Popular Alliance – Italian Republican Party".
 In the 2018 general election the list, which actually included only Republican candidates, obtained a mere 0.1% of the vote.
 Verdini himself did not vote for the list, but voted FI for the Chamber and the PD for the Senate.
 The party has since become inactive.